T0BUINO/LNMP-Docker/README.md

 But if you want to specify the version of `NGINX/PHP/MYSQL`, just edit the image name in Dockerfile in each folder.
 Noted that the NGINX is built from source, so you need to visit [`NGINX Download`](https://nginx.org/en/download.html) to obtain the download link for NGINX.

 # Tips
+> ⚠️ Strongly suggest that do not use this project directly for you production environment.
+You should test before you deploy any applications.

 ## How to add modules for Nginx
 You need to compile moudules from its source, then modify the args of `./configure` which starts from the `line 14` of the Dockerfile.